 When I started the sessions, I was told that she hoped we would be able to make some progress early on – nothing major, but we should expect to see something after three sessions.
 As this deadline was reached the estimates increased, and increased again, and I still don’t feel like any sign of progress had been made.
 Perhaps counselling just takes a long time, but I feel it was rather misleading if this is the case.

 Having spoken to a number of counsellors, it seems clear that nobody in the field of counselling really knows what it is.
 That is to say, if you compare it to a field like CBT, which is quite specific and has methodology and a clear expectation of results, counselling seems very fuzzy and nobody can really define it very accurately.

 I didn’t feel there was a strong knowledge of mental health.
 For example, I had to explain a lot of the techniques and ideas behind CBT.
 Obviously I’m not expecting them to be CBT experts, but you would expect people who work in mental health, particularly people who tend to deal with clients who have previously done CBT and then being referred, so have a basic knowledge of the subject.

 I also found it incredibly similar to Scientology.
 This could be because Scientology copied many of its features to give it a feeling of legitimacy, or for some other reason, but the principles behind Scientology and counselling bare a very strong resemblance.

 Leeds Counselling charge me £47 per session, meaning I have invested over £500 in their service once you include the initial screening.
 That is a worthwhile investment of my time and money if it was having a positive impact on my health, but as I didn’t seem to, it doesn’t seem worthwhile.

 This entry was posted on Wednesday, May 8th, 2013 at 11:18 am and is filed under Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.